olawalemayor/quiz-app/README.md

 This is a simple quiz application built using React, TailwindCSS and typescript.
 It uses custom data

+## Notice

+The project was developed to work with multiple quiz from 'src/api/data.json', you can edit the file to test

 ## Available Scripts

 In the project directory, you can run: